 This is the accompaniment page to my now-ongoing project.
 In it, I describe the problems democratization can create and discuss potential solutions.
 To paraphrase a well-known saying, “The price of democratization is eternal vigilance.”

-Here’s the slide deck from the most recent iteration of this talk, at WordCamp Orange County 2017:
+Here’s the video from the most recent iteration of this talk, at WordCamp Orange County 2017 (I’m not sure what happened to the color on the slides):

-The video of the original talk, at WordCamp US 2016, can be found here.
+The original video link, on WordPress.tv, can be found here.

 Here are the citations from the talk and related readings, grouped by topic: